|

 religious ceremony.

-Recovery
+Recovery of the

-of the ashes and temporary storage of
+ashes and temporary storage of an urn

-room dedicated to that purpose.
+Room or a room dedicated to that purpose.

 The urn is handed over to any person authorized to look after